Skip to navigation Skip to content

 2

-Where a person lodges a dispute (objection, AAT application or court application) in relation to the validity of the assessment that relies on grounds other than disputed parentage.
+Where a person lodges a dispute (objection, ART application or court application) in relation to the validity of the assessment that relies on grounds other than disputed parentage.
 Examples of ‘other grounds’ are the:

 • child is not an eligible child